chen7david/notify-io/README.md

 ## API Documentation

 ### .message()
 The message method has three parameters.
-The first is required and the other two are optional. <code>NotifyIOInstance.message(template-name, template-data, message-key).
+The first is required and the other two are optional. <code>NotifyIOInstance.message(template-name, template-data, message-key)</code>.
 The message method renders handles template renderign for you.

 ```js
 const notify = new NotifyIO('validation')